Writer Profile

 Image: The stage reaching its finale

 Under the theme of "Guidance for the 21st Century," the Century Farewell and Welcome Party was organized primarily by young members of the Keio Gijuku Shachu who will be active in the next generation.
-Amano remarked, "The new century is something that we who are here today will create.
-Thinking about our own dreams and speaking them in our own words is the driving force that will create a century of hope."
+Mr. Amano remarked, "The new century is something that we who are here will create.
+Thinking about our own dreams and speaking in our own words is the driving force that will create a century of hope."

-*Affiliations and titles are as of the time of publication.
+*Affiliations and titles are those at the time of publication.